 Avalable in combinations for all budgets from two-piece to full five-piece.
 Instruments include: fiddle, accordion, electic piano, guitar, recorder, concertina, banjo, electric bass, and recorder.

 For rollicking bush songs interpreted with Australian pride, and bush dances from colonial to contemporary, expertly taught and called, you can't beat this bush band!

 About the Band

 Initially the band included Anne and Dave's three sons but as work commitments have led them astray, other musicians have been recruited.
 Eldest son James still plays on occasions.
-His powerful piano accordion and crowd stopping recorder playing a welcome addition to the sound.
+His powerful piano accordion and crowd-stopping recorder playing are a welcome addition to the sound.

 Maria Dunn is a neighbouring fiddler and violin teacher.
 In a recent production of a musical about a local holdup by the Ben Hall gang written by Dave, Maria directed the sell-out show brilliantly.
 Maria has the gift of being able to improvise a harmony line on the fly, adding a depth to the band sound.

 Bertie McMahon recently added to the lineup with his impeccable double bass playing.
 He is also a guitarist and singer and is often found at folk festivals contributing to many genres of music.

 Adrian Wilson adds a strong piano rhythm and melody to the lineup when needed.
 Anne was for some time somewhat incapacitated with a broken arm, and Adrian's ability to follow the dots was much valued.

 Jess Randall is the fabulous fiddle legend who leads the Crooked Fiddle Band.
 I have the privilege of having her play with Paddys River Band on many occasions over the last 20 years and she is a dear friend.